-Can biometric data be “stolen”?
+Can biometric data be hacked or “stolen”?
 This is a frequently asked question that is often met with an inaccurate response.

 The typical incorrect answer looks something like this:

 While you can change your password or PIN if it is compromised, you cannot change your biometric information.
 Once stolen, it is not possible to be revoked and can be used for repeated fraud.

 In this post we provide 4 reasons why this thinking is flawed.

 4 reasons why biometric data is safe from hackers:

 - Unlike a password, our biometric data is not a secret